lunartechfreek/blurty-minds/README.md

 - As a returning site user, I would like to see my score, so that I can see if im improving.
 - As a returning site user, I would like to have alot of questions, so that I can replay the game without too many repeated questions.

+### Site Administrator Goals

+- As a site administrator, I should be able to provide a fun and vibrant game, so that I can make the users have a happy experience.
+- As a site administrator, I should be able to provide mulitple games, so that I can encourage the user to return to play again.
+- As a site administrator, I should be able to provide more questions than are asked, so that I can get the user to return to play again.

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.